bigwoke/tsbot/README.md

 ###########

 # Console log level.
 I don't recommend changing this but it's an option.
+# Valid log levels are the same as those used by NPM.
 # Note that output.log will always be at debug level regardless.
 LOGLEVEL='info'
 ```